ZinkDigital/boson/README.md

 ### Table 2
 Expression Terms | Output
 ---------------- | ------
-[2 to 5] | Returns a list with all of BsonArrays occurences of a key, filtered by the limits established [2 until 5] | Instead of 'to' its possible to use 'until' [1 to end] | The ending limit can be 'end' instead of a number, it can be used with 'until' aswell
+[2 to 5] | Returns a list with all of BsonArrays occurrences of a key, filtered by the limits established [2 until 5] | Instead of 'to' its possible to use 'until' [1 to end] | The ending limit can be 'end' instead of a number, it can be used with 'until' as well

 ### Table 3
 Expression Terms | Output